 Raleigh is a Bee City USA

-In June 2017, Raleigh became a Bee City USA.
-Raleigh is one of over 40 cities across the nation to officially become a Bee City USA.
+Since June 2017, Raleigh has been an official member of Bee City USA.
 This is a joint effort between the city and community partners to continue to educate the public and provide support for pollinators and habitats in Raleigh.
 Raleigh has committed to create sustainable habitats for pollinators.

 Pollinators and pollinator habitat help sustain our ecosystem and natural resources.
 One out of every three bites of our food is made possible by a pollinator species.
 Protecting pollinator species and habitat is essential to a sustainable food system.
 The city supports pollinator habitats through Urban Agriculture and Pollinator grants, community partnerships, as well as pollinator projects.
 We are committed to raising awareness of the essential role bees and other pollinators play in the complex food web as well as creating and sustaining pollinator habitat in Raleigh.